1986 Romanian military referendum

 A referendum on the military was held in Romania on 23 November 1986.
 Voters were asked whether they approved of reducing the size of the army and cutting military spending by 5%.
-According to official results, the proposals were approved by 100% of voters, with not a single vote against and only 228 registered voters not voting.

 Background

 Following a proposal by President Nicolae Ceaușescu, on 23 October 1986 the Great National Assembly changed the constitution to allow for referendums, whilst the voting age was lowered to 14 years.

 On the same day, on the occasion of the International Year of Peace established by the United Nations, Law No. 20/1986 on the reduction of arms expenditures was promulgated, which provided for the holding of a confirmatory referendum on it.

 The State Council presided over by Ceauşescu set the date of the referendum by Decree No. 360 of 5 November 1986.

 Results

-There were 16,073,845 registered voters for the referendum, of whom 16,073,621 went to the polls.
+There were 16,703,845 registered voters for the referendum, of whom 16,703,621 reportedly voted, leaving only 224 registered voters who did not cast a vote.
 The electoral body also included 1,577,357 young people between the ages of 14 and 18, of whom 1,577,353 voted.